F1 Grand Prix Cruises: An Ultimate Guide

 Whilst you can't sail directly to Austin, you can begin your cruise or opt for a cruise that stops off in Galveston.
 From there, you can get a transfer to Austin, which will take just over 3 hours.

-Abu Dhabi is the lavish cutting-edge capital city of the UAE, situated on an Island in the Persian Gulf.
-The brand new Yas Marina Circuit is an amazing spectacle, and a world class destination for the ultimate F1 experience.
-The introduction of Abu Dhabi's Yas Marina circuit has launched the location on to a global sporting stage.
-The breath-taking architecture and state-of-the-art facilities are truly a sight to behold.
+Abu Dhabi is the lavish, cutting-edge capital of the UAE, situated on an Island in the Persian Gulf.
+The brand new Yas Marina Circuit is an amazing spectacle and a world-class destination for the ultimate F1 experience.
+The introduction of Abu Dhabi's Yas Marina Circuit has launched the location.
+Its breathtaking architecture and state-of-the-art facilities are truly a sight to behold.

 Courtesy of Motorsport Images